openlab-aux/vuizvui/pkgs/sternenseemann/tep/README.md

 ## building / configuration

 `tep` is currently built with `nix`.
-For default settings run `nix-build -A pkgs.sternenseemann.tep` from the root of this repository.
+For default settings run `nix-build -A pkgs.sternenseemann.tep.wayland` from the root of this repository.

 The derivation can be called with the following optional arguments to customize its behavior: